thebrokencube/files-with-a-dot/README.md

 The following technologies end up being used for managing this repository:

 * [Homebrew](https://brew.sh/) - Homebrew is used for managing packages on macOS, and we utilize [Homebrew bundle](https://github.com/Homebrew/homebrew-bundle) for helping define them in code via `~/.Brewfile`.
+* `bash` scripts - For the initial scripts, we use `bash 3` compatible scripts so that we're not relying on anything that won't be there on a clean machine.